ibm-cloud-docs/security-compliance/what-is-rule.md

 ### What are the supported operators?
 {: #rule-operators}

 An operator is the type of comparison that you want to make between a property and its value.
-You can use four types of operators to create config rules: general, string, numeric, and boolean.
 Check out the following table to learn more about each type.

 String-based operators are case-sensitive.
 {: note}